marklookermans/hass-hp_ilo-beta-fork/README.md

 There's still a lot from `custom-components/integration_blueprint` in this repo to keep track of a few missing things.
 It will eventually be cleaned up.

+based on the project created by : chkuendig/hass-hp_ilo-beta.

 hacs_badge